The Formality Drive Deconstructed

 You can expect a low-formality manager to freely delegate details.
 The odds of her being a micromanager are low.
 The odds of her under-managing are much higher.
 She isn’t concerned with the nuts and bolts of how the work should be done.
 This type of work is too “in the weeds” for her.

 If you yourself are a high-formality person, you may need to resist delving too deeply into the details of your work.
 You may be quite impressed by your 30-page operating manual, but your low-formality boss—while appreciative—can’t go there with you.
-Best to complement her strength of spontaneity and her freeform approach.
+Best to compliment her strength of spontaneity and her freeform approach.

 Managing the low-formality employee